ax-design/reveal-highlight/README.md

 `RevealHighlightProvider` will manage the global reveal style, and cache the rendered highlight bitmap for better performance (WIP).

-`RevealHighlightBoundary` will manage the rendering behavior of `RevealHighlight` components, while your mouse enter the boundary, the highlight components will get started to rendering, while your mouse leave the boundary component, all highlight effect will disappear.
+`RevealHighlightBoundary` will manage the rendering behavior of `RevealHighlight` components, while your mouse enters the boundary, the highlight components will get started to rendering, while your mouse leaves the boundary component, all highlight effect will disappear.

 Say, we wrapped a button component: